Namibia Food and Drink

 Pluck (Harslag): Pluck is an African cuisine that involves the heart, lungs, kidneys and liver of animals cut into small pieces and prepared with onion and sweet potatoes.
 The dish is seasoned with sweet and sour sauce or with cloves, cinnamon, peppers and chillies depending on how spicy one wants it.

 Potjiekos: Like Biltong, this dish originated in South Africa.
-It is a meat or chicken based stew with vegetables that is cooked for 3-4 hours in a cast iron pot.
+It is meat or chicken-based stew with vegetables that are cooked for 3-4 hours in a cast iron pot.